chrisb2/pyb_ina219/esp32/README.md

 # Using the Library on an ESP32

-Test on a Lolin32 Lite development board.
+Tested on a Lolin32 Lite development board.

 ## Usage